radius-project/design-notes/resources/2023-10-app-graph.md

 ## Test plan

-We should add a E2E that deploys an application and tests if the ApplicationGraph object that can be retrieved using the new API os as expected.
+We should add a E2E that deploys an application and tests if the ApplicationGraph object that can be retrieved using the new API as expected.

 We should also add UTs as needed for all the functions introduced/changed.